antonmilev/CText/README.md

 * **Other char types**: - Character types like char_32 can be also supported
 * **Mini Text Editor**: - This is a text editor based on CText that I plan to port on Modern C++.
 * **Export to Python**: - I want to export CText library to Python-3
-* **Performance Test**: - Add performance tests comparing with STL string.
-* **Use Trie for large keywords lists**: - This will greately optimize search in large lists of words